 BlizzCon is Blizzard’s annual convention where they lay out plans for existing titles and upcoming projects, with major announcements often reserved for the event.
 For Overwatch, it’s always included the introduction of a new hero.

 This year’s BlizzCon is taking place on November 1-2, so players can expect the next hero to be revealed by then and likely arrive on the Public Test Realm (PTR) very shortly after.
 New heroes typically spend three weeks on the PTR before going live.

 Exactly what kind of hero might be released at BlizzCon is less predictable, as Blizzard have no set order for releasing heroes of particular classes.

 That being said, the developers have historically tended to avoid repeating heroes of the same class back-to-back, and with Sigma having been released most recently, a new tank might not be likely.
 With Baptiste coming before him, technically the Damage class is most due a new hero.

 The recently-introduced role queue might change that pattern, however.
 The Damage role already has the most choice of heroes, and on a more meta level Blizzard hardly need to encourage more players to queue for Damage.
 It wouldn’t be too surprising, then, to see Tanks and Supports favored for the next few hero releases as the roles are balanced out a bit.

-It’s very possible that one of these characters will finally appear in-game as hero 32, although Blizzard could also introduce an entirely new character as well – Sigma, for instance, came out nowhere as hero 31, despite several of the following candidates having been confirmed as future heroes prior to his release.
+Nevertheless, it’s still possible a different hero might be revealed either in place of or alongside one or both of those two.
+Blizzard could also introduce an entirely new character as well – Sigma, for instance, came out nowhere as hero 31, despite several of the following candidates having been confirmed as future heroes prior to his release.